**New Open Hours for Spring**

 (Pandemic) Open Hours:

 The Fábrica is open only two days a week for for the moment.
-We have two sewing stations outside in our garden and a volunteer will be available to help you get supplies or help you using the sewing machine and do your project.
-You can sign up to use a machine for 1 hour at a time.
+We have two sewing stations outside in our garden and a volunteer will be available to help you with your project.
 No previous experience required!

-Saturday 3 pm – 6 pm For other occasional open hours, classes, and special events, please check out our calendar.
+Fridays & Sundays 4pm – 7pm For other occasional open hours, classes, and special events, please check out our calendar.